-The un-climables - MBR
+Return to the un-climables: enabled by ebikes - MBR

+Five classic climbs that used to be complete killers.
+That is until pedal assist electric mountain bikes came along.

-Well, almost un-climables, anyway: techie tough and downright brutal uphills to test your mettle.
+They might not be as un-climable as they used to be for ebikers but they’re still techie, tough and downright brutal uphills to test your mettle.

 Climbing is a necessary evil in mtbing but when you get your head in the right place and rise to the challenge, it can be fun too.
-This little selection of grapples with gravity are all climbable (just!) in our opinion, but can you?
+This little selection of grapples with gravity are all climbable on any mountain bike – provided you have the gearing, fitness and luck!

 There’s a couple of real toughies in this loop and few, if any, will clean them both.
 There’s some corking descents too.
 From Seathwaite (Landranger 98/SD228961), head N then fork R (E) to climb onto the Walna Scar Road.
 At the gate half way up, turn R to thread between mine buildings and over boggy ground to gain good singletrack in the Lickle Valley.
 Follow this S to Stephenson Ground and jink R then L to follow singletrack over Carter Ground and Stainton Ground to a x-roads of tracks.
 Climb N through a rocky pass between Brown Haw and Brock Barrow and descend sweetly back to Seathwaite.